-Your vehicle has a rear seat armrest with cupholders.
+Your vehicle may be equipped with a rear seat armrest.
 To access, pull the tab on the armrest forward.

 Convenience Net

 The vehicle may have a convenience net located on the back wall of the trunk.

 The net is not for larger, heavier loads.
 Store those in the trunk as far forward as possible.